petejohanson/hy-res/README.md

 hy-res is inspired by AngularJS' `$resource` service that focuses on using hypermedia controls, links (and/or embedded resources) discovered by link relation, to traverse a hypermedia enabled API. hy-res itself is not dependant on AngularJS, and can be used standalone along w/ the [axios](https://www.npmjs.com/package/axios) library.
-For deep AngularJS, leveraging the `$http` service, use the [angular-hy-res](https://github.com/petejohanson/angular-hy-res) library.
+For deep AngularJS integration, leveraging the `$http` service, use the [angular-hy-res](https://github.com/petejohanson/angular-hy-res) wrapper library.

 For details, see refer to the [API documentation](http://petejohanson.github.io/hy-res/).